NeuroJSON/jmesh/JMesh_specification.md

 geometrical data.
 Such semantic layer includes

-- a list of dedicated `"name"` fields, or keywords, that define the containers of various nodes, elements, shape primitives
+- a list of dedicated `"name"` fields, or keywords, that define the containers of various nodes, elements, and shape primitives
-- a list of dedicated `"name"` fields and formats to facilitate the spatial organization, grouping and interaction of shapes
+- a list of dedicated `"name"` fields and formats to facilitate the spatial organization, grouping and interaction of geometric objects
 - a list of metadata keywords for enriched data annotation

-In the following sections, we will clarify the basic JMesh grammar and define mesh data container formats to encode a wide-range of unstructured mesh and shape data types, including points, lines, contours, shape primitives, triangular surfaces, tetrahedral meshes, and other surface and solid elements In addition, we will define a set of structures to represent the interactions and relationships between shape constructs, such as Boolean operations and
+In the following sections, we will clarify the basic JMesh grammar and define mesh data container formats to encode a wide-range of unstructured mesh and shape data types, including vertices, lines, contours, shape primitives, triangular surfaces, tetrahedral meshes, and other surface and solid elements In addition, we will define a set of structures to represent the interactions and relationships between shape constructs, such as Boolean operations and